Sergey Danilin (aviator): Return to the USSR

 On 1 September 1937 he as well as Gromov and Yumashev were awarded the title Hero of the Soviet Union.
 They also received the De la Vaulx Medal from the FAI.
 He was also elected to the Supreme Soviet of the USSR of the 1st convocation.
 In 1938 he was appointed head of a special services department group and deputy head of the Air Force Research Institute.
 During the Winter War, he flew in combat as a navigator on a bomber.
 During the war, having observed the operation of Redut ground-based radar, he proposed developing airborne radar for detecting and attacking enemy aircraft regardless of visibility conditions.
 The idea was addressed at a meeting with leading engineers of the Air Force in mid 1940, then in 1941 a laboratory prototype was created, and by December 1942 the Gneiss-2 radar system was used by Soviet aircraft in the battles for Moscow and Stalingrad.

 Starting in 1943, Danilin was a member of the Radar Council of the State Defense Committee, which engaged in the development of the radar equipment industry in the USSR.
 From 1943 to 1944 he served as head of the Scientific Testing Institute of the Air Force Special Services, and from 1944 to 1951 he served as deputy head of the Scientific Testing Institute of the Air Force and headed one of the Scientific Directorates of the Air Force.
 From 1951 to 1953 he worked as assistant to the Commander-in-Chief of the Air Force Radio Engineering Service, and from 1953 to 1959 he went back to the Scientific Testing Institute of the Air Force to head the institution.
 He then briefly worked in a science group under the Commander-in-Chief of the Air Force before retiring with the rank of Lieutenant-General in 1960.
-He lived in Moscow for the remainder of his life, where he died on 28 December 1978 and was buried in the Kunstevo cemetery.
+He lived in Moscow for the remainder of his life, where he died on 28 December 1978 and was buried in the Kuntsevo Cemetery.